Monday, May 25, 2026

 Because left unattended, complex systems drift toward disorder.

-How you manage this complex system will depend a lot on your 'problem-solving culture'. if you look at the matrix above, and according to Jim Collins, author of 'Good to Great' only about 5% of organisations sit in the ideal top right hand quadrant.
+How you manage this complex system will depend a lot on your 'problem-solving culture'.
+If you look at the matrix above, and according to Jim Collins, author of 'Good to Great', only about 5% of organisations sit in the ideal top right-hand quadrant.

 But essentially, CRM/Marketing Automation/Analytics systems are no exception to the second law of thermodynamics - they drift into disorder, naturally.